brendoau/genaispbc1/README.md

 ![alt text](Xnip2025-11-25_21-15-19.jpg)
 ![alt text](Xnip2025-11-25_21-15-50.jpg)

+### What Just Happened: DA and EDS Permissions

+At this point, any user can log in to DA and author content for this site.
+Additionally, any user can preview and publish content to EDS.

-> At this point we can edit preview and publish content as ANY user.
-DA and EDS permissions are fully open.
-To prove this, ask one of you bootcamp colleagues to browse to your DA authoring URL and preview and publish.
+To prove this, ask one of your bootcamp colleagues to browse to your DA authoring URL, update content and then try to preview and publish.
 They will be able to!

+For an overview of the EDS ecosystem of access control, read https://docs.da.live/administrators/guides/permissions

 ### Harden DA permissions